MusicalSurfer/DnD-Reference-Guide/README.md

 ## 🚀 Getting Started
-To view this project running, please visit [here](https://musicalsurfer.github.io/DnD-Reference-Guide/).
+To view this project running, please visit hosted site [here](https://musicalsurfer.github.io/DnD-Reference-Guide/).

 To get a copy of the project up and running on your local machine for development and testing purposes, follow these steps below: